This tutorials talks about how to store characters and strings in Nim Language.

 str="abc\n def"

-Another, Raw String literals, which does not escape characters print the string without escape characters.
-Raw strings starts with r character and enclose string in double quotes.
+Another, Raw String literals, which does not escape characters prints the string without escape characters.
+Raw strings start with r character and enclose strings in double quotes.

 echo r"Skip escape characters such as \n and \t"